hackforthesea/data-lake/README.md

 ## Data Lake Schema

 Objects in the data lake are stored in dot-notated keys, all beginning with `com.hackforthesea`.
 There are global objects, and project-spefific keys.
 The global objects are enumerated below, with links out to the individual projects as they are appropriate.
+Note that keys are **singular** - location, beach, animal, etc.

-`com.hackforthesea.global.locations` - Terrestrial locations with geodata included.
+`com.hackforthesea.global.location` - Terrestrial locations with geodata included.
 Currently beaches in MA.

 ## Maintainers